Nosferatu and Light (or lack thereof)

 Introducing the “Attend Concerts, Earn Free Lessons” program!

 Attending harp concerts and events is an important part of developing as a harpist.
-For every three harp events/concerts my …
+For every three harp events/concerts my students …

 You don’t appreciate your thumbs until you lose one for awhile.